brodjj/brodjj.github.io/_posts/2026-03-02-what-im-teaching-my-kids.md

 No matter how automated the economy gets, humans will still need to talk to each other.
 Negotiate, persuade, comfort, crack a joke at exactly the right moment to defuse a situation heading somewhere bad.
 The ability to walk into a room, read it quickly, and communicate effectively is not something a chatbot will replace, because the humans in that room aren't interacting with a chatbot.
 They're interacting with each other, and they can tell the difference.

 Employers, clients, colleagues, and everyone else will respond to people who can make them feel heard and occasionally make them laugh.

-Don't let your kid grow up to be the adult who communicates exclusively through reaction GIFs and can't make eye contact without a screen as a buffer.
+> Don't let your kid grow up to be the adult who communicates exclusively through reaction GIFs and can't make eye contact without a screen as a buffer.
+{: .prompt-warning }

 The iPad generation, with their Cheeto-dust-encrusted fingers and grunt-based communication, is a cliché for a reason.
 Don't let your kid become the cliché.

 ### What you can do now